Open an existing personal data file (*.pst) in Outlook

 If you have an old pst or an old archive pst and you want to view your old email, you can open it in your Outlook profile.

 Do not use File, Import and Export menu, especially if it's an Archive pst – you may end up with duplicates and will not be able to remove them using Autoarchive (because archive uses the modified date and importing changes the modified date).
-Just open it in Outlook.
+Just open the pst file in Outlook.

 To open a *.pst while Outlook is running: